Cook, Serve, Delicious!

 Cook, Serve, Delicious! is a restaurant simulation video game released in 2012, developed and published by Vertigo Gaming.
 The player controls the menu and running of a restaurant, with in-game currency being awarded by correctly filling customer orders.
 Directed by David Galindo, it featured art by Sara Gross and music from Jonathan Geer.
 The game was released on 5 October 2012, for PC, and for Steam after a period on Steam Greenlight from 8 October 2013.
-It was later ported to iOS and Android.
+It was later ported to iOS, Android and the Nintendo Switch.
 Cook, Serve, Delicious! drew inspiration from the 1999 video game Ore no Ryouri.

 The game spawned two sequels: Cook, Serve, Delicious!
 2 in 2017 and Cook, Serve, Delicious!
 3 in 2020; and a spin-off titled Cook Serve Forever, which was released in 2025.
 A remaster of the game, subtitled Re-Mustard, is in development.